mono/moon/test/xaml/clock/README.txt

 clock34 - storyboard containing keyframes + normal animation extending that.
-Take from Popfly. clock35 - same as 33 but very fast (jaggy problems) clock36 - scaling with FillBehavior = HoldEnd using SplineDoubleKeyFrame
+Take from Popfly. clock35 - same as 33 but very fast (jaggy problems) clock36 - scaling with FillBehavior = HoldEnd using SplineDoubleKeyFrame clock37 - Animation starting at 00:00:01 and repeating forever clock38 - Same as 37 but with animation keyframes clock40 - HoldEnd storyboard with Stop animation inside with SpeedBahavior (precision issues)